Chen-Yulin/Besiege-Modern-Docs-Src/docs/intro.md

 - `MEMORY`      store signals with address

 ### Sensors
-All of the sensors has output pins, some of them may have input pins as well.
+All of the sensors has output ports, some of them may have input ports as well.
 They are mainly responsible for generating signal for processing/execution.
 Equipped with wireless mode.
 - `CONST`           generate constant signal